hpe-storage/scod/docs/learn/persistent_storage/index.md

 !!!
 Note
     We set **hpe-standard** `StorageClass` as default using the annotation `storageclass.kubernetes.io/is-default-class: "true"`.
 To learn more about configuring a default `StorageClass`, see [Default StorageClass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) on kubernetes.io.

+## Lab 4: Creating a Persistent Volume using HPE Storage

+With the HPE CSI Driver for Kubernetes deployed and a `StorageClass` available we can now provision a persistent volume.

 ### Creating a PersistentVolumeClaim